DominikHorn/perf-macos/README.md

 ## Output

-Note that the tested CPU only has 4 configurable perf counter registers and therefore only 4 concurrent measurements were taken:
+Benchmarking `acc ^= i + 0xABCDEF01` yields the following sample output on my machine:

 ```
    Elapsed [ns]   Instructions  Branch misses      L1 misses     LLC misses
-       0.177785       2.250112       0.000010       0.000000       0.000000
+       0.682419       5.000810       0.000014       0.000002       0.000026
 ```

+Note that elapsed time will vary across runs.
+Please also note that the tested CPU only has 4 configurable perf counter registers and therefore only 4 concurrent measurements were taken.

 ## DoNotEleminate - Discussion